Updated July 5, 2021

-Here are six ways a consultant dietitian can benefit your nursing facility.
+Here are six ways partnering with a consultant dietitian can benefit your facility and the residents you serve.

 1. They are cost effective

 Onboarding a full-time dietitian is expensive.
-Aside from human resource hassles, there is medical, dental, vision, 401 K, insurance and many other expenses to cover.
+Aside from human resource hassles, there’s the cost of medical, dental, vision, retirement plans, liability insurance, and many other expenses to cover.